Never Use Online Game Scores to Award Competition Prizes

 Only yesterday I discovered another Facebook game that included a competition based on players’ scores.
 And as expected the scoreboard was full of scores that were impossible to attain in normal gameplay.
 This is the fundamental problem with doing this, players can cheat to win prizes and any experienced developer, quite frankly, should have known better.

-It’s unfortunately unavoidable, although there are some limited precautions we can take to help prevent this happening, if players are determined enough they will get around them.
-And it goes without saying that the more worthwhile you make it for them (the bigger and better the prize), the more likely you are to attract some serious hacking attempts.
-For this reason we always strongly recommend to our clients not to base competitions on high scores.
+It’s unfortunately unavoidable, although there are some limited precautions we can take to help prevent cheating, if players are determined enough they will get around them.
+And it goes without saying that the more worthwhile you make it for them (the bigger and better the prizes they can win), the more likely you are to attract some serious hacking attempts.
+For this reason we always strongly recommend to our clients not to base in-game competitions on high scores.

 If the player knows where this server side script resides (and it’s fairly easy to find out by checking the calls from the browser) they can fake the act of sending a new high score.
 So they can effectively add whatever score they want to the scoreboard, without having to even play at all.